 Fire is immensely important to man.
 At the most basic level, it keeps us warm and fed.
-Who can resist logs blazing in the grate of a winter's evening?
+And who can resist logs blazing in the grate of a winter's evening?

 Composers, too, have been drawn to fire as their inspiration, whether as a celebration or as a symbol tied to mythology and folklore.